mweidner037/list-positions/README.md

 1. The library is optimized for forward (left-to-right) insertions.
 If you primarily insert backward (right-to-left) or at random, you will see worse efficiency - especially storage overhead.
 (Internally, only forward insertions reuse [bunches](#bunches), so other patterns lead to fewer Positions per bunch.)
 2. AbsPositions and Positions are interchangeable, via the `Order.abs` and `Order.unabs` methods.
 So you could always start off using the simpler-but-larger AbsPositions, then do a data migration to switch to Positions if performance demands it. <!-- TODO: likewise for List/Text/Outline/AbsList, via save-conversion methods. -->
 3. The saved states are designed for simplicity, not size.
 This is why GZIP shrinks them a lot (at the cost of longer save and load times).
 You can improve on the default performance in various ways: binary encodings, deduplicating [replicaIDs](#replica-ids), etc. Before putting too much effort into this, though, keep in mind that human-written text is small.
-E.g., the 900 KB CRDT save size above is the size of one image file, even though it represents a 15-page LaTeX paper with 9x overhead.
+E.g., the 600 KB uncompressed CRDT save size above is the size of one image file, even though it represents a 15-page LaTeX paper with 6x overhead.
 4. For smaller AbsPositions, saved states, and [lexicographic strings](#lexicographic-strings), you can reduce the size of replicaIDs from their default of 21 chars.
 E.g., even in a popular document with 10,000 replicaIDs, 8 random alphanumeric chars still guarantee a < 1-in-5,000,000 chance of accidental replicaID reuse (cf. [birthday problem](https://en.wikipedia.org/wiki/Birthday_problem#Square_approximation)):

    ```ts